Brownster/yt-to-jellyfin/README.md

 Open the **New Movie Download** section, enter the video or playlist URL and the movie name, then click **Start Download**.
+Movie files will be converted to H.265 if the feature is enabled, just like TV downloads.

 ### Managing Playlists and Updates